MaHu4/FrauenLoop_flask_myFirstApp_finalProject/README.md

 export DATABASE_URL=postgres://XXXXXXX:YYYYYYYYYYYYYYYYYYYYYYY@ec2-XXX-XXX-XXX-XXX.compute-X.amazonaws.com:XXXX/XXXXXXXXXXXXXXX <<< replace this with your string from above export MAPS_API_KEY=ssdfsdfsAAqfdfsuincswdfgcxhmmjzdfgsevfh  <<<<< replace this with your API key
 ```
+Added note: I don't need to do these 2 steps anymore, because I added the DATABASE_URL and MAPS_API_KEY in the luanch.json file

 Windows / Option 1